 (icon)(Optional)Icon to display for the component.
 Refer to the Customizing devices page for possible values.

-recorder component is enabled and your entity does not have a value set for
+recorder component enabled and your entity does not have a set value for

 initial.
 Additional information can be found in the Restore state section of the